gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 * The initial SCTP handshake.
 * The initial DTLS Key Management traffic.
-* the SCTP common header, the SCTP DTLS chunk header.
+* The SCTP common header, the SCTP DTLS chunk header.
-* The INIT and INIT ACK chunks during an SCTP Restart procedure.
+* The INIT and INIT ACK chunks during an SCTP restart procedure.

 Support of the DTLS chunk and the selection of a DTLS Key Management Method are negotiated during the SCTP handshake using a new parameter.